-From a population of 30 million, there are only a few thousand Christians in Yemen.
+From a population of 31.2 million, there are only a few thousand Christians in Yemen.

-“When I came to faith, I thought I was the only believer in Yemen,” Mohammad remembers.
-“For a long time, I didn't know any other Yemeni Christians.
-Now I know many, and there are many more like us.”
+“When I came to faith, I thought I was the only believer in Yemen.
+For a long time I didn't know any other Yemeni Christians.”Mohammad, a yemeni believer

 Please keep praying for your brothers and sisters in Yemen.
 Your prayers make an enormous difference to those following Jesus no matter the cost.

 Open Doors supports the body of Christ in Yemen by distributing relief aid and Christian literature, and offering shelter, protection and livelihood training to persecuted believers and their relatives.

 Father God, bring stability to this country that has suffered so much conflict.
 Protect those believers who trust You in secret.
 Draw close to them and remind them of Your love.
 Provide for people living in poverty and give them a sufficient share of the emergency aid.
 Bring reconciliation to the factions in conflict and restore peace to this land.
 Strengthen the secret church.
 Amen.

 Your support helps persecuted Christians continue to courageously follow Jesus.